A warm welcome!

 “Gardens of Horror”

-Our former department member Ulf Soltau (diploma 2002) deals with biodiversity in front gardens.
+Our former division member Ulf Soltau (diploma 2002) deals with biodiversity in front gardens.
 See his book publication: Soltau, U. (2019).
 Gärten des Grauens, 128 S.; Eichborn Verlag.

 In the course of the BMBF project EvoBoGa aiming at establishing barcoding in Bromeliaceae Georg Zizka attended the International Barcode of Life conference 16-21 June 2019 in Trondheim.